Learning should be inspiring, engaging and of practical relevance,

 Physical Sciences Laboratories

-This project is part of a Senior Visiting Research Scholarship I have been awarded under the Key Technology Partnership program with Beijing Institute of Technology (P.R.
-China), which will be commencing in December 2016.
-The project is in collaboration with Prof Wei Liu of the School of Physics at Beijing Institute of Technology and will be focusing on the teaching practices in large first year laboratory classes (>2000 students) and authentic learning in practical education.
+This project is part of a Senior Visiting Research Scholarship I was awarded under the Key Technology Partnership program with Beijing Institute of Technology (P.R.
+China), which commenced in December 2016.
+The project is in collaboration with Profs Qingfan Shi and Wei Liu of the School of Physics at Beijing Institute of Technology and focuses on the teaching practices in large first year laboratory classes (>2000 students) and authentic learning in practical education.
+I developed an authentic learning laboratory class which was trialed in late 2017 at BIT in their physics for engineers laboratory program with exceptional success.
+The evaluation of this trial revealed that while students at BIT are fully embracing this new to them learning experience, for this approach to be fully adopted at BIT, substantial training for academic needs to be provided.
+We are currently working on exploring avenues for a larger staff training program which we’d like to implement in the near future.

 Curriculum Development for Large Physical Science Courses in China taught in English Language

 This project is parallel to the previous one as part of a Senior Visiting Research Scholarship I have been awarded under the Key Technology Partnership program with Beijing Institute of Technology (BIT).
-The project is in collaboration with Prof Wei Liu of the School of Physics at Beijing Institute of Technology and focuses on the research and best practice informed establishment of courses in engineering and physical sciences taught in English language at BIT.
-(Commencing December 2016)
+The project is in collaboration with Profs Qingfan Shi and Wei Liu of the School of Physics at Beijing Institute of Technology and focuses on the research and best practice informed establishment of courses in engineering and physical sciences taught in English language at BIT.